avli/clojureVSCode/README.md

 ## Quickstart

-Make sure that [Leiningen](https://leiningen.org/) is installed on your machine, open a Clojure file or project, wait until the extension will start nREPL and connect to it - now all the goodies should work :-)
+Make sure that [Leiningen](https://leiningen.org/) is installed on your machine, open a Clojure file or project, wait until the extension starts the nREPL (see status on the bottom of the VSCode window) and [connect to it](#connecting-to-the-repl) - now all the goodies should work :-)

 Doesn't work?
 Not exactly what you need?
 See the [Manual Configuration section](#manual-configuration)!